chengliu97/ProDualNet/README.md

 Install Python>=3.0, PyTorch, Numpy.

 - The main folder includes the execution code and test cases for ProdualNet.
-You can use it to design dual-target protein sequences, such as GLP-1/GCGR dual agonists, or proteins designed to bind with different receptors, causing conformational changes, u.
+You can use it to design dual-target protein sequences, such as GLP-1/GCGR dual agonists, or proteins designed to bind with different receptors, causing conformational changes, using the weights produalnet_02.pt.

 - The mutation_task folder is for a zero-shot protein function prediction task, including thermal stability and DDG.